As bodies pile up in Philippines, many fear to talk about Duterte’s war

 One person who did come forward is Harrah Kazuo, whose husband and father-in-law were severely beaten and shot dead in a police station, according to a CHR report.
 She told Reuters that when the police entered their home without a warrant they even removed her toddler's underwear to search for drugs.

-Police have not commented on what happened in the home, but two officers have been arrested and charged with murder in connection with the case.
+Police have declined comment on what happened in the home, but two officers have been arrested and charged with murder in connection with the case.
 Kazuo has been taken into witness protection by the CHR.

 She is a rare protesting voice in an environment where many are fearful.